-The Easymap output report consists of an HTML document whether you executed Easymap through the command line or through the web interface.
-To view the report of a project generated through the command line, go to easymap/user\projects/{timestamp}\project\name/3\workflow \output/report.html.
+The Easymap output report consists on a HTML document whether you executed Easymap through the command line or through the web interface.
+To view the report of a project generated through the command line, go to easymap/user_projects/{timestamp}project_name/3_workflow output/report.html.
 To view it in the web interface, go to Manage projects, locate the desired project, and click on View report.
 The report file is only available when the project status is "finished".
 The report contains all relevant information for each project organized in different sections.
-To create a PDF or paper copy of the report, simply use the printing menu of your browser, which will print an optimized version.
+To create a PDF or paper copy of the report simply use the printing menu of your browser, which will print an optimized version.